Our Eight-Step Process

 It is also more permeable to water vapor, which means it may not be suitable for damp or humid environments.
 We also recommend that a vapor barrier primer be painted on the interior surfaces of the house (drywall) to protect the foam from moisture in the air.

-Open cell foam is generally a less expensive option, and is recommended if your project provides enough space to acheive your desired r-values.
+Open cell foam is generally a less expensive option, and is recommended if your project provides enough space to achieve your desired r-values.

 Testimonials